pp00704831/Stripformer-ECCV-2022-/README.md

 **We train our Stripformer in two stages:** </br>
 * We pre-train Stripformer for 3000 epochs with patch size 256x256 </br>
-* Run the following commands
+* Run the following command
 ```
 python train_Stripformer_pretrained.py
 ```

 * After 3000 epochs, we keep training Stripformer for 1000 epochs with patch size 512x512 </br>
-* Run the following commands
+* Run the following command
 ```
 python train_Stripformer_gopro.py
 ```